Roscoe Jackson

-Roscoe Jackson (May 11, 1901 – May 21, 1937) was an American criminal who is believed to have been the last person to be publicly executed in the United States, (Note: This sources have pointed to Rainey Bethea as the last publicly executed person in the United States.) but that distinction instead goes to Rainey Bethea, who was really publicly hanged for Kentucky in 1936.
+Roscoe Jackson (May 11, 1901 – May 21, 1937) was an American criminal who was the last person to be publicly executed in the United States.
+(Note: Other sources have pointed to Rainey Bethea as the last publicly executed person in the United States.)
 Jackson, a habitual criminal, confessed to the murder of Pearl Bozarth, a traveling salesman, with the motive being robbery, as Jackson had stolen Bozarth's money and car.
-Jackson was convicted of Bozarth's murder and hanged in a semipublic execution that took place in Galena, Missouri.
+Jackson was convicted of Bozarth's murder and hanged in Galena, Missouri.

 Early life

 Roscoe Jackson was born in Howards Ridge, Missouri, on May 11, 1901, to Andrew J. and Matilda (Kyle) Jackson.
 As the eldest son, Roscoe worked on the family farm with his father until he was 17 years old.
 He then left home and lost contact with his family as he drifted westward across the country.

 Jackson married Dona Ellison, a native of Howards Ridge, and had four children with her, all of whom were still young at the time of Jackson's execution.
 By the time of Jackson's death, he and Ellison were estranged, and she and the couple's four children had moved to Pauls Valley, Oklahoma.

 Jackson's first run-in with the law came as a teenager.
 Jackson and another boy fought over a girl, with Jackson on the losing end.
 Afterwards, Jackson began carrying a gun and bragging about it, which resulted in his arrest and conviction of illegally carrying a concealed weapon.
 During one of Jackson's stints in the Ozark County jail, Jackson saw another man's dog and called it over to his cell, after which Jackson doused the dog with an accelerant, tossed a lit match onto the dog, and set it on fire.
 The dog ran away and accidentally set fire to a hotel building before a citizen killed the dog with a shotgun to "end its misery".
 This incident earned Jackson a reputation in the area as a "brutal man".